Meeco/docs/guides/portal-tutorials/organisation-administrators/credential-templates.md

 ## Restore a credential template

-To reinstate a credential template navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _Credential templates_.
+To restore a credential template navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _Credential templates_.
 Locate the credential template in the _Archived templates_ tab and select the horizontal ellipsis icon ⋯ alongside the template’s name to reveal menu options.
 Select _Restore_ and confirm the reinstating of the credential template via the modal window.
 The credential template will be restored to the Organisation, and will be moved to the _Active templates_ tab.